This module provides an introduction to the fundamental concepts of finance and in particular:

 Macroeconomics for Business

-This module allows you to explore the nature and scope of the macroeconomic policy agenda, and develops the analytical frameworks necessary for the evaluation of policy instruments.
-The module enables you to understand the economic arguments that under-lie different views and to evaluate relevant arguments.
-You’ll have 9 two-hour lectures, 1 one-hour lecture, and 3 one-hour tutorials.
+This module introduces participants to the nature and scope of the macroeconomic policy agenda, and develops the analytical frameworks necessary for the evaluation of policy instruments.
+The module enables participants to understand the economic arguments that under-lie different views and to evaluate relevant arguments.

 Quantitative Methods 2A